 Everyone deserves to be healthy and safe in their relationships.
 Each of us can help prevent abuse and strengthen our community by following three steps:

-Core values provide the foundation for how we live our lives and interact with others.
-Just as each branch of the military has a set of core values, so should every relationship.
+Just as each branch of the military has a set of core values to live by, so should every relationship.
 Core values of successful, lasting relationships include:

 - Respect — treating people well because every life has value